ErKatz/octoprint_multi_printer_instructions/README.md

 docker run -p 5250:80 --device /dev/videoMINI2:/dev/video0 -e ENABLE_MJPG_STREAMER=true --name video_mini2 -dit --restart unless-stopped  octoprint/octoprint
 ```

 While this runs the webcam service on a different port, we could (and should) put nginx infront of the two services and present them as one.
+The next section discusses nginx.

 ## Last but not least